Scott Hamilton (figure skater): Skating career

 In 1980, Hamilton finished third in the U.S. Figure Skating Championships, earning him a place on the U.S. Olympic team.
 At this time, Don Laws was coaching him.
 He finished in fifth place at the 1980 Winter Olympics, where he also had the honor of carrying the American flag in the opening ceremony.
 His breakthrough performance was in the 1981 U.S. Championships.
 He performed flawlessly and the audience began a standing ovation several seconds before the end of the performance.
 He never lost an amateur competition again.
 In 1981 he won gold in the World Figure Skating Championships.
 During the long program, he received scores of 5.8s and 5.9s for technical merit and 5.7s at 5.9s for artistic impression out of a perfect score of 6.0.
 He started the long program off with a triple Lutz jump, his most consistent and hardest jump.
 He performed a strong program in spite of a minor flub.
 He won gold again in 1982 and 1983 at the U.S. and World Championships.

 At the 1984 Olympics, he won the compulsory figures and placed second in the short program.
 For the long program, he planned five jumps: a triple Lutz, a triple flip, a triple toe loop in combination with a double loop, a triple toe walley and a triple Salchow.
 He completed only three of them, missing the triple flip and the triple Salchow.
 For technical merit, the nine judges gave him three 5.6's, two 5.7's, three 5.8's and a 5.9.
 For artistic impression, he received four 5.8's and five 5.9's.
-Brian Orser won the long program and Hamilton was second, but Hamilton won the gold medal, because Orser was too far back in the overall standings to catch Hamilton after placing 7th in the compulsory figures, which at the time accounted for 30% of the total score.
-Hamilton’s victory ended a 24-year gold medal drought for US men in Olympic figure skating.
-He didn't attempt the triple Axel jump, a more difficult jump which other skaters in the competition landed.
+Brian Orser won the long program and Hamilton was second, but Hamilton won the gold medal because Orser was too far back in the overall standings to catch Hamilton after placing 7th in the compulsory figures, which at the time accounted for 30% of the total score.
+Hamilton's victory ended a 24-year gold medal drought for US men in Olympic figure skating.
+He did not attempt the triple Axel jump, a more difficult jump which other skaters in the competition landed.
 He won that year's World Championships and then turned professional in April 1984.